oeg-upm/TINTOlib-Documentation/Readme.md

 This architecture leverages the strengths of both tabular and image-based data representations, enabling improved performance on complex machine learning tasks.
 The repository is ideal for those looking to integrate image-based deep learning techniques into tabular data workflows.
 -->

-### An Example to transform Tidy Data into synthetic image

 For example, the following table shows a classic example of the [IRIS CSV dataset](https://archive.ics.uci.edu/ml/datasets/iris) as it should look like for the run: